Hiking can be hard on your knees, no matter how physically fit you are. However, you can support your knees by using a brace, sleeve or strap.

 * Don’t overload your backpack.
 Only carry the essentials for a day hike.

-* Bring along a knee brace.
+* Bring along a good knee brace.
 Even if you don’t wear a brace the whole time, bring one along in case you start to experience pain on the trail.

 * Carry carry hiking poles.
 They’re good to have, even if you don’t use your hiking poles the entire time.